 To assist this process, the Department is seeking input from industry and employer groups, and other interested stakeholders, through a two-stage consultation process.

-If you have any queries relating to the consultation process, please contact the Director, Apprenticeships Framework Policy via email at email@example.com.
+If you have any enquiries regarding the consultation process, please contact the Director, Apprenticeships Framework via email at email@example.com

 Further detail about the consultation process is available in the attached Consultation Document.

 The steps in the consultation for the Review of the National Skills Needs List:

 Stage 1The Minister for Employment, Skills, Small and Family business announced the commencement of the Review on 29 August 2019 and released an Issues Paper outlining six design principles for a replacement methodology for identifying occupations in skills shortage for the purpose of targeting apprenticeship incentives.